 After receiving a notice, a tenant must respond in a timely, if not urgent, manner.

 The typical 30 day eviction notice, as the name indicates, requires a response within 30 days of receiving it.
-State and local jurisdiction laws, as well as the specific circumstances involved, can also be determinants in how long a tenant has to respond.
+State and local jurisdiction laws, as well as the specific circumstances involved, can also impact how long a tenant has to respond.
 It will indicate at the beginning of the notice exact time frames, and deadlines to respond will never be upheld in court if a notice did not clearly communicate them to the tenant.

 Types of Eviction Notices